Chasing our tails in pursuit of a perfect home for the Corx Wine Experience.

 Now, he and his wife Nina own the pretty little boutique Hotel Terravina.
 In 2010 Gerard was officially declared “Best Sommelier in the World” and was also recently awarded the OBE by the Queen.
 Diane has chatted on the phone with Nina, and we are not surprised by her bubbly personality, but we are nervous about meeting a wine expert as eminent as Gerard.
 Turns out he’s absolutely charming and unpretentious.
 After getting lost down little country lanes and arriving somewhat late for dinner, Nina and Gerard welcome us like old friends.
 We are shown a prime spot in their newly refurbished dining room and offered outstanding cuisine from their kitchen.
 Nina drops by from time to time and Gerard spends a few minutes with us in between running a very high end wine course in a private room.
 Diane checks out the beautifully presented and comfortable rooms and we decide this is definitely somewhere we’d like to stay another time.

 With help from his contacts we meet the folk from The Distillery District and find the perfect location.
 The connection to such an historic drinks-related site is obvious.
-The site would also be ideal for a boutique hotel, hence our journey to meet Gerard and Nina, whose expertise we also engage.
+It’s also ideal for an adjacent boutique hotel, hence our journey to meet Gerard and Nina, whose expertise we also engage.
 Others come on board and we get the seal of approval from all the right people at city hall.
 We talk to architects and get our creative juices flowing.

 Then comes the first hitch.
 Turns out Duncan has lost control of Vinopolis after his heart attack and no longer has the rights to the brand.
 The holding company is called Wine World, so that name is out too.
 One of Diane’s old colleagues is another Brit, Canada’s pre-eminent wine writer Tony Aspler and kicking around ideas over a meal one day, we show him our list of about 50 names in consideration.
-“Corks” is top of the list, but Tony’s suggestion is brilliant: “Spell it with an X.” We duly register Corx® as a trademark, which we own today.
-Tony sends us on a journey through the vineyards of the Niagara peninsular, where Ontario’s wine industry has come of age.
+“Corks” is top of the list, but Tony’s suggestion is brilliant: ‘Spell it with an X,’ he says.
+We duly register Corx® as a trademark, which we own today.
+Tony sends us on a journey through the vineyards of the Niagara peninsula, where Ontario’s wine industry has come of age.

 Fortunately, we have another avenue for our enthusiasm.
-A Canadian restaurateur in Shanghai, an acquaintance of Diane’s, sees an opportunity to bring our operation to that booming city.
-The newly wealthy residents of that city know very little about wine, but love luxury brands.
+A Canadian restaurateur in Shanghai, a friend of Diane’s, sees an opportunity to bring our operation to that booming city.
+The newly wealthy residents know very little about wine, but love luxury brands.
 Seems like a match made in heaven.
 After months of searching he finds the perfect place in the former English Rowing Club on The Bund.
 We expend a lot of time and energy re-purposing all our materials for presentations in Shanghai and yet again, everyone loves the idea.